In and Out-of-Domain Text Adversarial Robustness via Label Smoothing: Appendix

 \subsection{Attack success rate versus label smoothing factors}

 As mentioned in Section \ref{sec:in_domain}, we plot the attack success rate of BAE attack versus the label smoothing factors.
-Here, we plot the results for TextFooler attack and observe the same tendency as we discussed above.
+Here, we plot the results for the TextFooler and SemAttack in Figure \ref{fig:alpha_vs_succ_text} and \ref{fig:alpha_vs_succ_sem}, and observe the same tendency as we discussed above.

+We also plot the attack success rate of BAE/TextFooler attack versus the adversarial label smoothing factors in Figure \ref{fig:alpha_vs_succ_bae_adv} and \ref{fig:alpha_vs_succ_tf_adv}.

+We additionally plot the clean accuracy versus the label smoothing factor in Figure \ref{fig:alpha_vs_clean}, and find out that there is not much drop in clean accuracy with increasing the label smoothing factors.